donnaloia/docker-swarm-setup/README.md

 - jq

 ## Setup
-If you are new to using Terraform with AWS provider, Terraform uses the AWS SDK for Go behind the scenes, which automatically checks environment variables for AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY
+If you are new to using Terraform with the AWS provider, Terraform uses the AWS SDK for Go behind the scenes, which automatically checks environment variables for AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY

 This means that 1.
 Defining these variables in the terraform template is not required and 2.
-Setting your aws credentials as environment variables is a requirement to run this.
+Setting your own AWS credentials as environment variables is a requirement to run this.
 See example below

 ```bash
 export AWS_ACCESS_KEY_ID=your_access_key